rai-llc/responsibleai.tech/content/_index.md

 ## What is responsible AI?

-Responsible AI is often presented as an umbrella term for fairness, explainability, privacy, security, trustworthiness, accountability, and related concerns.
+Responsible AI is often presented as an umbrella term for AI that incorporates ethics, fairness, explainability, privacy, security, trustworthiness, accountability, and related concerns.
 Instead, we adopt a simpler, more general definition:

 > Responsible AI systems are built and operated that take into account the needs of multiple stakeholders